DoSomething/darwin/README.md

 ## How our teams work

-### Everything is an experiment
-We're always looking for better ways to work, and end each sprint with a retrospective.
-The retro runs in the usual start-stop-continue style.

-### Diversity
-We know that our diversity -- of gender, ethnicity, race, education, geography, you name it -- makes us better communicators, because it reduces the chance that we'll thoughtlessly agree to a prevailing opinion.
-We seek out teammates who make us more diverse.

 ### Titles & career growth
 We try to keep some structure to our job titles because it maps more clearly onto the outside world.
 We don't want anyone to have an idiomatic title ("Chief monster imagineer") that might be a hindrance to making a great career move after DoSomething.